Bangladesh reports 4 new COVID cases, no deaths in a day

-Bangladesh has recorded four new cases of COVID-19 in a day, taking the overall tally of infections to 2,037,963.
+Bangladesh has recorded 4 new cases of COVID-19 in a day, taking the overall tally of infections to 2,037,978.

-Dhaka with three infections logged the highest number of cases among the eight divisions.

-Another six people recovered from the illness nationwide, bringing the total number of recoveries to 2,006,717.
+Another 5 people recovered from the illness nationwide, bringing the total number of recoveries to 2,006,735.

 The latest figures put the recovery rate at 98.47 percent and the mortality rate at 1.44 percent.